A local Walgreens saw 12 people shoplifting within 30 minutes, so it closed, worker says

 Another instance of shoplifting occurred later Thursday, after the Press Democrat reporter left the store.
 Three people were arrested that day, Cotati police said Friday, on suspicion of shoplifting from the Cotati Walgreens and other area stores.

-Oakland residents Dominique Starks and Breana Appleby, and San Francisco resident Keanna Smith Stewart, were arrested on suspicion of felony burglary, felony grand theft and felony conspiracy.
+Oakland residents Dominique Starks and Breana Appleby, as well as San Francisco resident Keanna Smith Stewart, were arrested on suspicion of felony burglary, felony grand theft and felony conspiracy.

 Appleby had an active warrant from Kern County and Smith Stewart was on federal probation for theft, according to a news release from the Cotati Police Department.